datacockpit-org/datacockpit/README.md

 ## Install
 DataCockpit is written in Python 3.
 Please ensure you have a Python 3 environment already installed.

-Installing DataPilot is as simple as making microwave popcorn!
+Installing DataCockpit is as simple as making microwave popcorn!
 Just `pip install datacockpit` and then sit back and let it do the work while you put your feet up.

 <br/>